unoplatform/uno/doc/articles/get-started-dotnet-new.md

 For additional information about UI Tests creation, visit the [Uno.UITest](https://github.com/unoplatform/Uno.UITest) documentation.

-## Uno Platform WebAssembly support for Xamarin Forms
+## Uno Platform WebAssembly support for Xamarin.Forms

 This template is built to enhance an existing Xamarin.Forms application with the [Uno Platform WebAssembly support](https://github.com/unoplatform/Uno.Xamarin.Forms.Platform).